Classes

 2. Experience in shooting video with either DSLRs or Video Cinema Cameras.

-Please fill this form to the best of your ability.
-It will be available on February 10, 2023 at 6:30AM PST.
+Please fill the form below to the best of your ability.
 You may be reached out with further clarifications.
 If your form is approved, you will receive an add code to register for the course.
+(Note: applications will be time stamped, and qualified applicants will be added to remaining class spots on an equitable basis determined by time of application and remaining time in the program.

 { Expand Course Description + }